Trump Executive Orders: ‘Trade War’ Over Mexico Wall, Muslim Ban Predicted

 For example, Australia looked down on America when Trump got elected because he is a climate change denier, and Australia speculated about imposing economic sanctions on countries that backed out of global warming initiatives set by the Paris Accord.

-Countries that do not agree with Donald Trump’s Executive Orders could also retaliate in their own form of low-key trade war battles such as imposing higher import or custom duty taxes.
+Countries that do not agree with Donald Trump’s executive orders could also retaliate in their own form of low-key trade war battles such as imposing higher import or custom duty taxes.

 Charging a high fee to each citizen that gets a package in the mail from America could directly affect corporations as well as small business owners that specialize in ecommerce postal shipping from websites like eBay or Etsy.